hil400k/dev-knowledges/Overall Programming Notes.md

 > Symmetric key means that we need the same key to encrypt and decrypt.
 Asymmetric is opposite.
 > ssl makes sure that data between two systems is imposible to read.

+---

+Http headers examples: `WWW-Authenticate` `Authorization` `Accept` `Keep-Alive` `Cookie` `Content-Type`

+---

+SOLID
+- single responsibility
+- open/closed open for extension closed for modification
+- liskov substitution: objects can be replaced with their extended objects without code change
+- interface segregation. better to have more interfaces than one large
+- dependency inversion: top level modules are independed from low level modules.
+Abstractions are not depended of details.
+Details depended of abstractions.